MENUMENU

 Leaves and other debris can accumulate on your commercial roof, clogging your drainage system and harboring damaging moisture.
 Our tips for keeping your commercial roof free of debris include:

-Keep your roof drains clear – Make sure your roof drains are clear of leaves and other debris to ensure proper drainage and to prevent pooling water on your roof surface.
-Be sure to examine the drains for clogs and wear and tear.
+– Make sure your roof drains are clear of leaves and other debris to ensure proper drainage and to prevent pooling water

-Make safety a priority – Be sure to wear goggles and gloves and use a safety tie-off while clearing debris.
+– Be sure to wear goggles and gloves and use a safety tie-off while clearing debris.
 You also want to use bags to contain the debris rather than throwing it off the side of the roof.

 Be sure to remove this debris regularly, especially in preparation for winter, as the wet leaves and other debris can freeze and cause clogs.
 Pooling water can seep into the roofing system, then freeze and expand, causing damage.